nhsx/skunkworks-long-stayer-risk-stratification/fake_data_generation/README.md

   --filename FILENAME, -fn FILENAME
                         [str] The name of the csv file saved at the end (do not add.csv).
 The default name is set to "fake_data".
 This will generate a file called "fake_data.csv" .
   --only_major_cases, -mc
-                        [False - no need to specify, True - specify by just including: --only_major_cases] If True all records generated will have major cases listed as 'Y' if False cases will be a mix of 'N' and 'Y'.
+                        [False - no need to specify, True - specify by just including: --only_major_cases] If True all records generated will have major cases listed as "Y" if False cases will be a mix of "N" and "Y".
   --seed SEED, -s SEED  [int] If specified will ensure result is reproducible.
 Default is set to None so will generate a different result each time.
   ```